trkhanh/mobile-web-share-lib-example/Architecture.md

    - Payment creation (failure path):
      1. If `authorize` returns failure, `PaymentService` marks the record `FAILED`, logs a warning, and returns a failure result to the client.

-   - Payee validation flow (example):
+   - Payee validation flow:
-     1. Client -> BFF GraphQL query for payee validation.
+     1. Client -> BFF GraphQL query (`validatePayee`).
-     2. Resolver uses `payee-resolvers` helpers like `calculateNameSimilarity` and `validateAccountNumberFormat` to produce a validation response (pure functions, no I/O).
+     2. Resolver (`makePayeeResolvers`) calls `payeeService.validatePayee(input)`.
+     3. `PayeeService` validates account format using pure helpers from `payee-helpers.ts`.
+     4. If format valid, the service calls `IPayeeDataSource.fetchRegisteredName(...)` to query the downstream payee registry (bank API, KYC provider).
+     5. The service compares input name to registered name using `calculateNameSimilarity` helper.
+     6. Result (isValid, matchLevel, confidence) is returned to the client.

  - **Testing & stubbing patterns:**
    - Unit tests: inject `MockGateway` and `InMemoryPaymentStore` or test doubles via `createServices({ ...overrides })` for deterministic behavior.